Epersonf/FireQuery/README.md

 > **Note**: You will need to specify the `includeId` option if you want to obtain the document IDs when doing a `SELECT *` query.

 ## Collection group queries
-You can easily do collection group queries with FireSQL!
+You can easily do collection group queries with FireQuery!

 This query will get all documents from any collection or subcollection named "landmarks":
 ```sql